renaynay/cel-gun/README.md

 - [ ] run against resource unlimited node to completion
 - [ ] make it extensible to any celestia protocol + any message type
 - [ ] allow more than one message to be sent (randomised messages w/ some bogus requests)
-- [ ] add proper telemetry rather than prints -- _optional_ decide whether worth it just to have a grafana pane